 Established in 1827, the University of Toronto has one of the strongest research and teaching faculties in North America and consistently ranks among the top universities in the world.
 U of T attracts top faculty and students, providing an intellectual environment that is unmatched in depth and breadth by any other Canadian campus.

-To learn more about U of T, visit the Discover U of T website.
+To learn more about U of T, visit the Future U of T website.

 MCF Scholars live at either New College or Woodsworth College (two of the seven colleges at U of T St. George).
 Each College provides personalized resources and services throughout the Scholars’ undergraduate study to support your progress through the Program.
 These services include academic and financial advising from the college’s Registrar’s Office, residence accommodation and residence life support, and student mentor support.